 KWHB is now into our 20th year of providing health services to people in our region, with a proud history of improving health outcomes, facilities and services on behalf of our communities.

 The Katherine West Health Board Aboriginal Corporation (KWHB) was incorporated under the Commonwealth Aboriginal Councils and Associations Act in February 1998.
-Its first CEO was Marion Scrymgour, who went on to become the Deputy Chief Minister in the Northern Territory government (2007-2009) and is the current CEO of Wurli Wurlinjang Health Service in Katherine.
+Its first CEO was Marion Scrymgour, who went on to become the Deputy Chief Minister in the Northern Territory government (2007-2009).

 The KWHB was first established to implement the Katherine West Coordinated Care Trial, covering the communities west of Katherine to the NT/WA border.

 The original concept for this Trial arose from a decision of a meeting in 1995 of the Council of Australian Governments (COAG) to call for proposals to establish a number of coordinated care trials around Australia.
 These trials were originally to focus on mainstream (that is, not specifically Aboriginal) populations and were characterised by the pooling of funds from State/Territory and Commonwealth Governments and the development of 'care plans' for individuals with multiple co-existing morbidities.

 This concept was subsequently extended to Aboriginal populations, and four Aboriginal coordinated care trials were established around Australia in the late 1990's - in Katherine West (NT), the Tiwi Islands (NT), Wilcannia (NSW) and Perth/Bunbury (WA).